 From Proposition~\ref{propo:determinesequence}, one can see that the equivalent secret key of the image encryption scheme under study, $\{t(i)\}_{i=1}^{L}$ and $\{k(i)\}_{i=1}^{L}$, are only determined by the values of $k(L-1)$ and $k(L)$ when one pair of known-plaintext and the corresponding cipher-text are available.
-As $t(L)$ is determined by $k(L-1)$ and $k(L)$ via Eq.~(\ref{eq:tL}), and $t(1)$ and $k(1)$ are generated by them in the above iteration form, two independent equations of form of Eq.~(\ref{eq:essentialfunction}), Eq.~(\ref{eq:firstelementR1}), and Eq.~(\ref{eq:firstelementR2}), are available for verification of the search in this attack method.
-Success of this attack depends on whether wrong version of $(k(L-1), k(L))$ can generate the corresponding version of $(t(1), t(L), k(L))$ passing verification of Eq.~(\ref{eq:firstelementR1}) and Eq.~(\ref{eq:firstelementR2}).
-Assume $t(1)$, $t(L)$ and $k(1)$ satisfy uniform distribution, one can get the probability of passing verification of Eq.~(\ref{eq:firstelementR1}) and Eq.~(\ref{eq:firstelementR2}) are both $\frac{1}{256}$.
-So, only a small number of $k(L-1)$ and $k(L)$ can pass the verification.
-As shown in Sec.~\ref{sec:defect}, $\{k(i)\}_{i=1}^{L}$ and $\{k(i)\oplus 128\}_{i=1}^{L}$ are equivalent for encryption/decryptio of the image encryption scheme under study, they are considered as one in this section.
+As $t(L)$ is determined by $k(L-1)$ and $k(L)$ via Eq.~(\ref{eq:tL}), and $t(1)$ and $k(1)$ are generated by them in the above iteration form, two independent equations in the form of Eq.~(\ref{eq:essentialfunction}), Eq.~(\ref{eq:firstelementR1}) and Eq.~(\ref{eq:firstelementR2}), are available for verification of the search in this attack method.
+Success of this attack depends on whether a wrong version of $(k(L-1), k(L))$ can generate the corresponding version of $(t(1), t(L), k(1))$ passing the verification of Eq.~(\ref{eq:firstelementR1}) and Eq.~(\ref{eq:firstelementR2}).
+Assume that $t(1)$, $t(L)$ and $k(1)$ satisfy an uniform distribution, the probability of passing verification of Eq.~(\ref{eq:firstelementR1}) and Eq.~(\ref{eq:firstelementR2}) are both $\frac{1}{256}$.
+Therefore, only a small number of $k(L-1)$ and $k(L)$ can pass the verification.
+As shown in Sec.~\ref{sec:defect}, $\{k(i)\}_{i=1}^{L}$ and $\{k(i)\oplus 128\}_{i=1}^{L}$ are equivalent for encryption/decryption (excluding the most significant bit plane) of the image encryption scheme under study, they are considered as the same one in this section.
 Note that $\{c(i)\}_{i=1}^{L}$, $\{k(i)\}_{i=1}^{L}$ and $L$ all have influence on the verification, the success rate is very hard to be estimated.
 To illustrate this problem, the image ``Peppers" of size $512\times 512$, shown in Fig.~\ref{figure:plaintextattack1}a), is chosen as the known plain-image, the number of possible versions of $\{k(i)\}_{i=1}^{L}$ passing the verification under one hundred random secret keys are shown in Fig.~\ref{figure:numbersolution}.
 As for $5\%$ of the one hundred random secret keys, the equivalent secret key can be confirmed definitely.
 As for more than $70\%$ of them, the scope size of equivalent secret key is less than 6.
 When $(x(0), y(0), z(0), w(0))=(5, 10, 5, 10)$, $N_0=1000$ and $c(0)=3$ (the key used in \cite[Sec.~3]{Zhu:hyperchaotic:OC12}), one of the possible versions of $\{k(i)\}_{i=1}^{L}$ passing the verification is used to decrypt the cipher-image shown in Fig.~\ref{figure:plaintextattack1}, and the result is shown in Fig.~\ref{figure:plaintextattack1}d).
 It is counted that $60.13\%$ of the pixels of the image shown in Fig.~\ref{figure:plaintextattack1}d) are correct, which shows that even the wrong version may be used to recover some information of the cipher-image.
-So, we can conclude that this attack is very effective.
-From Proposition~\ref{prop:xor128}, one can see that the most significant bit of $k(L)$ need not be searched.
-So, the computation complexity of this attack can be estimated as $O(256\cdot 128\cdot L\cdot 2\cdot 3)=O(2^{17}L)$.
+Therefore, we can conclude that this attack is very effective.
+From Proposition~\ref{prop:xor128}, one can see that $(k(L-1), k(L))=(a, b)$ and $(k(L-1), k(L))=(a, b\oplus 128)$ are equivalent for Eq.~(\ref{eq:tL_1}).
+Therefore, the computation complexity of this attack can be estimated as $O(256\cdot 128\cdot L\cdot 2\cdot 3)=O(2^{17}L)$.